mibur1/psy111/book/statistics/10_Multilevel_Models/1_Multilevel_Reg.md

 # 14.1 Multilevel Regression

-To demonstrate multilevel regression models, we use a the `sleepstudy` dataset from `statsmodels`.
+To demonstrate multilevel regression models, we use the `sleepstudy` dataset from `statsmodels`.
 This is a well-known dataset in the field of mixed-effects modeling often used to illustrate the effects of sleep deprivation on cognitive performance.
 It contains measurements from a study on reaction times of 18 participants under sleep deprivation conditions over a period of 10 days and contains the following variables:

 - `Reaction` - the reaction time in milliseconds, which serves as the outcome variable
 - `Days` - the number of days the participant has been sleep-deprived, ranging from 0 to 9